alejandroguirado/FlowsAnalysisNICA/README.md

 In non-central collisions the shape of the interaction region depends on the impact parameter of the collision.
 If the impact parameter is zero, the shape of the interaction region is a sphere centered at the origin.
 But, if the impact parameter is not null, the interaction shape could be an ellipse creating an azimuthal transverse momentum distribution due the anisotropy of the reaction volume.
 To characterize this phenomenon, it is used a Fourier expansion of the moment distribution with respect to the reaction plane.
-For example defining a quantity $r(\phi)$ which can be $dP_T$/d$\phi$ where $dP_T$ is the total transverse momentum of particles emitted at azimuthal angle $\phi$.
 Experimentally this function can be constructed by data, regarding to periodicity of the function $r(\phi)$ is possible to write it in the form of Fourier expansion.